irtf-chair/code-of-coduct/draft-perkins-irtf-code-of-conduct.md

 This work is supported in part by the UK Engineering and Physical Sciences Research Council under grant EP/S036075/1.

-This memo is based, in part, on the IETF guidelines for conduct [RFC7154].
+This document is based, in part, on the IETF guidelines for conduct [RFC7154].
 The influence of the code of conduct and other policies of the USENIX Association and the Association for Computing Machinery is also gratefully acknowledged.

+Thanks to
+Carsten Bormann,
+Jane Coffin,
+Jay Daley,
+Lars Eggert,
+Stephen Farrell,
+Dirk Kutscher,
+Marie-Jose Montpetit,
+Melinda Shore,
+Niels ten Oever,
-Thanks for Jay Daley, Lars Eggert, Carsten Bormann, Melinda Shore, and the other members of the Internet Research Steering Group (IRSG) for their feedback on this document.
+and the other members of the Internet Research Steering Group (IRSG) for their feedback on this document.